sindresorhus/awesome-nodejs/readme.md

 - [binary-extract](https://github.com/juliangruber/binary-extract) - Extract a value from a buffer of JSON without parsing the whole thing.
 - [x-ray](https://github.com/lapwinglabs/x-ray) - A web scraping utility to see through the `<html>` noise.
 - [nearley](https://github.com/Hardmath123/nearley) - Simple, fast, powerful parsing for JavaScript.
+- [json-mask](https://github.com/nemtsov/json-mask) - Tiny language and engine for selecting parts of an object, hiding/masking the rest.

 ### Humanize